celebrity

 January 14: Diddy's lawyers demand authorities turn over 'freak-off' videos.

-In a disturbing filing on January 14, Diddy's lawyers demanded authorities hand over videos of his alleged 'freak-offs', claiming they will 'prove his innocence' in court.
+In a disturbing filing on January 14, Combs' lawyers demanded authorities hand over videos of his alleged 'freak-offs', claiming they will 'prove his innocence' in court.

-Per The Daily Mail, Diddy's lawyers submitted a letter to Judge Arun Subramanian asking to have prosecutors produce nine videos the rapper is said to have partaken in.
-His lawyers say the videos absolve him of any wrongdoing and show 'private sexual activity' between himself and his then-partner, Cassie Ventura.
+Per The Daily Mail, Coombs' lawyers submitted a letter to Judge Arun Subramanian asking to have prosecutors produce nine videos the rapper is said to have partaken in.
+His lawyers say the videos absolve him of any wrongdoing and show 'private sexual activity' between him and Ventura.

 At this stage, the nine videos in question have been kept under wraps because Ventura's attorney requested they not be shared in order to protect her privacy.
 The government agreed.